ethereum-pocr/whitepaper/whitepaper.md

 ### 5.4.
 The `GlobalInflationControl` factor

-As said the bitcoin network proposes a halving mechanism that divide by 2 the earning every fixed amount of blocks and therefore cap the total number of bitcoins ever created.
+As said previously, the bitcoin network proposes a halving mechanism that divide by 2 the earning every fixed amount of blocks and therefore cap the total number of bitcoins ever created.

-This scheme has a lot of benefits but two inconveniences we wish to cover in this consensus.
+This scheme has a lot of benefits but two inconvenients we wish to cover in this consensus.

 First, at the time of the halving, miners suddently receive half of the earning creating an economic incentive to either increase the bitcoin resell price or stop mining as the earning becomes lower.
-To resolve this we put in place a continuous 'halving' or better named 'reduction factor'.
+To resolve this we put in place a 'continuous halving' or better named 'reduction factor'.
 Also, the bitcoin uses the number of blocks as a measure of monetary creation because the bitcoin creation is fixed per block.
 In the Proof of Carbon Reduction consensus the quantity of CRC is not fixed per bloc but depends on several factors (number of nodes, ranking of the nodes).
-So we prefer the quantity of created CRC as a control of the reduction factor.
+So we prefer using the quantity of created CRC as a control of the reduction factor.

-The second element is the consequences of lost bitcoins that can never be retrieved (sent b mistake to address without private key, lost private key of address with bitcoins ...).
-This reduces in practice the actual quantity of bitcoin in circulation.
+The second element is the consequences of lost bitcoins that can never be retrieved (sent by mistake to address without private key, lost private key of address with bitcoins ...).
+This reduces in practice the actual quantity of bitcoin effectively in circulation.
 To resolve this we put in place a 'minimum CRC creation' that will compensate for the statistical destruction of CRCs.

-In bitcoin the reward $R_B$ for the bloc $B$ is defined by
+1. In bitcoin, the reward $R_B$ for the bloc $B$ is defined by

-$$ R_B = { 50 \over 2^{B÷210,000} } = 50 * f_B $$
+$$ R_B = 50 *{ 1 \over 2^{B÷210,000} } = 50 * f_B $$

-Where $÷$ symbol represented the integer division so that below 210,000 $B÷210,000 = 0$ and $220,000÷210,000 = 1$ etc.
+Where $÷$ symbol represented the integer euclidian division so that below 210,000 $B÷210,000 = 0$ and $220,000÷210,000 = 1$ etc.

 Similarly, in the Proof of Carbon Reduction consensus the reduction factor at block $B$ is calculated as

 $$ f_{b+1} = {1 \over { 2^{M_b / {10^6 } } }}$$

 Where $/$ symbol is the continuous division and $M_b$ the quantity of CRC created at block $b$.
-Because in computing processing the continuous division produces floating values that depending on implementation language, compilers and processors may not gives exactly the same rounding it is not possible to ensure consistent results accross all nodes and therefore validate the blocks efficiently.
+Because in computing calculation the continuous division produces floating values that depending on implementation language, compilers and processors may not gives exactly the same rounding, it is not possible to ensure consistent results accross all nodes and therefore validate the blocks efficiently.
 So to cover this issue, we will use the limited development formula of the $e^x$ function adjusted for $2^x$.

 <img src="./images/reduction-factor.png" width="100%">